laravelspa/zweb-blog/content/en/blog/02.laravel-eloquent-one-to-one-relationship-ultimate-guide-2023/index.md

 caption="laravel one to one relationship"
 >}}

-It is necessary as a professional programmer to understand the types of relationships, but before that you must ask yourself an important question, what are the relationships in the first place?
+As a professional programmer, it is necessary to understand the types of relationships.
+However, before that, you must ask yourself an important question: what are relationships in the first place?

 ## What are relationships in databases?
 {{< figure